Note

-This article explains how to remove Active Directory Domain Services (AD DS) using Server Manager or Windows PowerShell.
+This article explains how to remove Active Directory Domain Services (AD DS) by using Server Manager or Windows PowerShell.

 AD DS removal workflow